 The series included six cartoons per week during the 1969 season since even cartoonists rested on the Sabbath, with each week covering one decade of football history.
 I have not yet reviewed the full series of cartoons, so we may be in for a surprise or two as the season progresses, but let's take that risk.

-The focus each week will be on the images and information Brondfield and Beck provided.
-Brief notes follow each cartoon, mostly so the cartoon contents are discoverable from an indexing and search perspective.
-Additional commentary will be provided only if new information and views have come along in the 50+ years since they published the series.
+Each week, the focus will be on the images and information Brondfield and Beck provided.
+Brief notes follow each cartoon, mostly so the cartoon's contents are discoverable from an indexing and search perspective.
+Additional commentary will be provided only if new information and views have emerged in the 50+ years since they published the series.